brimdata/zed/docs/lake/design.md

 * ls `pool` - list branch names of a pool
 * merge `commitish` `sref` - merge a commit history rooted at `commitish` into a branch `sref`
 * query: `from commitish` - data scan
-* query: `from commitish:meta` branch or comit meta-scan (-no defaulting main here because thats pool-level meta)
+* query: `from commitish:meta` branch or commit meta-scan (no defaulting to main here as that would be pool-level meta)
 * query: `from pool:meta`
 * query: `from :meta`
 * rebase `ref` `commitish` - rebase a branch `ref` onto the commit object history starting at `commitish` (this is peculiar because `ref` could implied the pool name for `commitish` though this will usually be a branch name)